duane-edgington/bio-ai/README.md

 # About

-*biodiversity-model-trainer* is blah blah blah
+*biodiversity-model-trainer* is blah blah blah blah

 ___